Yima, Henan

-Yima (义马 (義馬, Yìmǎ)) is a county-level city in Henan, China.
-It is under the jurisdiction of Sanmenxia, located in the west of Henan province.
-Since ancient times, it had been a key stopover between Luoyang and Changan.
-In the 20th century, it became a wealthy city thanks to the mining and processing of coal.
+Yima (义马 (義馬, Yìmǎ)) is a county-level city under the administration of Sanmenxia in Henan, China.
+It is located along the old Xiaohan Route, historically serving as a connection between the important eastern and western capitals of Luoyang and Chang'an.

-The history of Yima's establishment could be traced back to the Xin'an county of Qin dynasty.
-In 1981, it became the first county-level city in Henan.
-It was originally under the jurisdiction of Luoyang, since 1986, it has been under the jurisdiction of Sanmenxia.
-It has been listed several times as one of China's top 100 counties in terms of basic economic competitiveness.
+The area has been a site of military and commercial importance since antiquity.
+Yima's history dates back more than two thousand years to the Xin'an county of Qin dynasty.

+Yima became Henan's first county-level city in 1981, initially managed by the Luoyang Administrative Office and transferred to Sanmenxia in 1986.
+Today, it is one of Henan Province's 48 counties with extended autonomy.
 It is the smallest city in China (112 square kilometers with a population of about 140,000).

 Economy

 Relying on its own resource advantages, Yima vigorously develops heavy chemical industry, bringing rapid economic growth.
 In 2010, the city's per capita GDP was over 70,000 RMB, which is about US$10,000, and ranked No.1 in terms of county economy in Henan Province (perennially ranks top five).
 The city is also known as "The Home of Martial Arts".

 Coal mining and processing dominate Yima's economy, and the Yima Coal Industry Group is the city's largest employer.
 At its peak in 2004, 76% of the local economy depended on coal.
 Since 2014, closures of several local coal mines due to national efforts to address coal overcapacity have contributed to an economic decline in Yima.
 In 2019, 15 were killed by an explosion at a gas plant operated by Henan Gas Group in Yima.